 Displayed data about images includes an image Name, its Version, Revision, and the build Status.
-You can also see the image update status with a listing of possible patch and package updates that are available for the image.
+You

 For OS Images, the Name and Version fields originate from Kiwi sources and are updated at the end of successful build.
 During building or after failed build these fields show a temporary name based on profile name.